Your Estate Plan Does Not Have to Wait

 Existing law requires all of this witnessing to occur in person.
 Over the past few weeks, we have created a "quarantine workaround."
 Several of our clients have signed their estate planning documents in a car in our parking lot, with our staff witnessing from their own cars.
 Everyone is masked and gloved.

-We will send you the documents, then set up a four way video-conference with you, the attorney/notary, and two of our staff members as witnesses.
+Once you have reviewed and approved your plan, we will send you the documents, then set up a four way video-conference with you, the attorney/notary, and two of our staff members as witnesses.
 We will all watch you sign the documents on video, then you will send them back to us in a prepaid overnight envelope that we provide.
 Once the documents arrive, we will sign as witnesses and affix the notary stamp, and send the originals back to you.

 Why it is More Important Now Than Ever to Have an Estate Plan